beerriot/starlink-ping-loss-viewer/README.md

    the ping loss level was never 100% for more than two consecutive seconds.

+If you place your mouse over the rendering, a tooltip will display the offset into the data array, as well as the date and time of that sample, at the position of your pointer.

 ## Results

 The idea behind the viewer is that the beam between the dish and the